Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 2. My original works: [**snake_raven_controller**](https://github.com/Andrew-Raz-ACRV/snake_raven_controller) and [**vision_system_snakeraven**](https://github.com/Andrew-Raz-ACRV/vision_servo_control_snakeraven)

 ## How to use SnakeRaven
-QUT has an assembled SnakeRaven tool and instructions, CAD files and other resources to create SnakeRaven can be found in the appendix of my [thesis](https://eprints.qut.edu.au/235042/)
+QUT has an assembled SnakeRaven tool.
+Instructions, CAD files and other resources to create your own SnakeRaven can be found in the appendix of my [thesis](https://eprints.qut.edu.au/235042/)

 1. **Download** : On the Raven II computer ensure you have the packages snake_raven_controller/ and vision_system_snakeraven/ from this repository and place the folder in the Raven II folder e.g. home/raven_18_05